cmsc320/spring2021/project1/README.md

 ### Question 2: Integration (15 pts)

-Write a function that finds the best matching row in the NASA data for each of the top 50 solar flares in the SpaceWeatherLive data.
-Here, you have to decide for yourself how you determine what is the best matching entry in the NASA data for each of the top 50 solar flares.
+For each of the top 50 solar flares in the SpaceWeatherLive data, find the best matching row from the NASA data.
+Here, you have to decide for yourself how you determine what "best matching" means in this context.
+Multiple flares may match to the same row from the NASA data, depending on your chosen method.
+Also note that the structure of your code should follow the description above (i.e. `for each in y:...`).

 In your submission, include an explanation of how you are defining best matching rows across the two datasets in addition to the code used to find the best matches.
 Finally, use your function to add a new column to the NASA dataset indicating its rank according to SpaceWeatherLive, if it appears in that dataset.
+If more than one SpaceWeatherLive entry "best matches", choose one and explain how you chose.

 ### Question 3: Analysis (10 pts)